supreethr23/dp-300-database-administrator/Instructions/Labs/09-identify-issues-database-design.md

     ![Picture 02](../images/dp-300-lab-09-img7.png)

-## Identify ways to fix the warning message
+## Task 3 - Identify ways to fix the warning message

-1. The *[HumanResources].[Employee]* table structure is shown in the follow data definition language (DDL) statement. **Review the fields that are used in the previous SQL query against this DDL, paying attention to their types.**
+1. The *[HumanResources].[Employee]* table structure is shown in the following data definition language (DDL) statement. **Review the fields that are used in the previous SQL query against this DDL, paying attention to their types.**

     ```sql
     CREATE TABLE [HumanResources].[Employee](